blintend/tabinta/README.txt

 It is recommended to create a separate profile for development If you have not done yet, create it:
-$ firefox -ProfileManager   # -> create a profile with name e.g. xdev
+$ firefox -no-remote -P   # -> create a profile with name e.g. xdev

 You can then launch Firefox like this:
 $ firefox -P xdev
-Or, if you have an already running FF instance with the default profile:
+Or, if you have an already running Fx instance with the default profile:
 $ firefox -no-remote -P xdev

 Actual installation of Tabinta is simply by opening the .xpi file as usual.